FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 ## Conclusion

 With that, we're finished!
 Congratulations on finishing the `Basics` section and learning how to program multiple subsystems.
-In the next section, you will learn about Shuffleboard and how we can use it to test our subsystems.
+In the next sections, you will learn about Shuffleboard and various robot sensors.